softpva/tetrisMath/README.md

 > ![initial page](./readmeImages/level_2_en.gif)

 > ## Typical level 3 - Solving additions
 > - The equality '7 = 1 + 6' will explode in the next second and the points will be added to the scoreboard.
-This equation flashes and changes color before exploding, so its numbers are red on a white background.(this is general behavior)
+This equation flashes and changes color before exploding, so its numbers are red on a white background.(this is general behavior).
+Note that the number one walking left-right on the first line, use the down arrow to use correctly it in the game.
 > ![initial page](./readmeImages/level_3_en.gif)

 > ## Typical level 4 - Solving subtractions